-- a. describing your resources, including: - personnel, physical resources and facilities that you will use to deliver the project - your access, and future access to, any land, infrastructure, capital equipment, technology and intellectual property and - required regulatory or other approvals required to deliver the project - b. submitting your project plan, including how you plan to: - manage the project including scope, funding, governance, implementation methodology and timeframes - mitigate delivery risks (including national security, work, health and safety, financial, land access, technical and environmental risks) - secure required regulatory or other approvals.
+- describing your resources, including personnel, physical resources and facilities that you will use to deliver the project including your access, and future access to, any land, infrastructure, capital equipment, technology, intellectual property and required regulatory or other approvals required to deliver the project - b. submitting your project plan, including how you plan to: - manage the project including scope, funding, governance, implementation methodology and timeframes - mitigate delivery risks (including national security, work, health and safety, financial, land access, technical and environmental risks) - secure required regulatory or other approvals.

-You will be required to attach your project plan to your application and include a project budget, any planning, design or engineering reports, project risk assessments or reports and risk mitigation, and funding strategy (including identified sources of funding and supporting documents as appropriate).
+You will be required to attach your project plan to your application and include a project budget, any planning, design or engineering reports, project risk assessments or reports and risk mitigation, and funding strategy.